 - Pay the $200.00 non-refundable Enrollment Fee (No personal checks accepted).

-- Final transcripts must be sent to the Law School Admission Council (LSAC) for inclusion in your Credential Assembly Service (CAS) Report by July 15th in order to allow for their 14 day processing time.
-Failure to submit all transcripts by this date could result in your admit decision being rescinded.
+- Final transcripts must be sent to the Law School Admission Council (LSAC) for inclusion in your Credential Assembly Service (CAS) Report by July 15th (June 15th for Summer Start Initiative students) of the year of your enrollment in order to allow for their 14-day processing time.
+Failure to submit all transcripts by this date can result in your admit decision being rescinded.
 Please note that the official transcripts from your Baccalaureate School need to show that your degree has been conferred.
+Please note that the Managing Director’s Guidance Memo requires that no student may continue in an ABA approved law school unless their official transcript reflecting a degree is received by October 15th of the year of your enrollment.
+For more details see: Managing Director’s Guidance Memo January 2018 (Standard 502 and Interpretations).

 - If you are interested in being considered for financial assistance, complete the online Law School Financial Assistance Application – This application will assist the Law School with awarding scholarships and grants.
 For more information, visit the Financial Assistance website.
 North Carolina Central University is an institutional participant in the Federal Direct Student Loan Program.
 The University’s Office of Scholarships and Student Aid will use the FAFSA to process your federal direct student loans and other University financial aid.
 You may obtain the FAFSA from any undergraduate financial aid office or from fafsa.ed.gov.
 The Federal School Code for North Carolina Central University is 002950.